SS Heinrich Arp: Name change

-The ship was in Clyde River when on 3 May 1946 she transferred, as per repatriation, to the Soviet Union and renamed Liza Chaikina in honor Soviet Union partisan Liza Chaikina.
+The ship was in Clyde River when on 3 May 1946 she was transferred, as per repatriation, to the Soviet Union and renamed Liza Chaikina in honor of Soviet Union partisan Liza Chaikina.

-German ships were redelivered from Great Britain to the Soviet Union in 1945 and 1946 as per the repatriation program, but only one ship was named in honor of Liza Chaikina, a woman who was a not very famous Soviet partisan.
+German ships were redelivered from Great Britain to the Soviet Union in 1945 and 1946 as per the repatriation program, but only one ship was named in honor of Liza Chaikina, a woman who was not a very famous Soviet partisan.
 Liza is the Russian short name for Elizabeth.
 The family name Chaikina (Чайкина) translated to English is daughter of seagull due to on Russian "Чайка" is a seagull and last letters "ина" means a daughter.
 It was a Soviet Union reference to the future Queen Elizabeth II and it was also a code nickname for Russian Intelligence services.
 See the article about the Soviet movie Tamer of Tigers.